giuliodondi/kOS-Shuttle_OPS1/README.md

 - the _TIME_ setting allow you to schedule up to three failures at any MET you like.
 Click the **+** button to add a failure

 There are two kinds of abort modes:
-- **Intact aborts** where there always is a procedure that will take the Shuttle to a landing runway with sufficient energy
+- **Intact aborts** where there always is a procedure that will take the Shuttle to a safe trajectory, either to space or to a landing runway
-- **Contingency aborts** where the Shuttle is not guaranteed to reach a runway or even survive the reentry into the lower atmosphere
+- **Contingency aborts** where the Shuttle cannot achieve a nominal safe trajectory and will not reach space in any way.
+There is no guarantee to reach a runway or even survive the reentry into the lower atmosphere

 ## Intact aborts

 Intact aborts mean that there always is a procedure that will take the Shuttle to a landing runway with sufficient energy.
 The Shuttle has continuous intact abort coverage from liftoff to orbit in case of a single engine failure.
 In some regions, even a double engine failure will allow an intact abort.
 This is valid both for a sudden double-engine failure or a second engine failure during an ongoing abort

 - Intact aborts can be triggered either manually or automatically
 - Manually, you can select an available mode from the GUI menu and then press the red _ABORT_ button to activate it